Lemes-RenanB/HardyWeinbergTesting/README.md

 ## How to Install?

   HW_TEST doesn't need to be installed and can be executed directly by clicking the HW_TEST.exe icon within the folder HW_TEST.
 All files necessary to run the program can be downloaded into the user´s computer by simply clicking "Clone or Download" > "Download ZIP".\
-  he program can also be obtained in zipped form and free of charge by email from the authors RBL or PAO (lemes.rb@usp.br or otto@usp.br).\
+  The program can also be obtained in zipped form and free of charge by email from the authors RBL or PAO (lemes.rb@usp.br or otto@usp.br).\
 **NOTE:** The program is executed by simply clicking the HW_TEST.exe file.
 The main program (HW_TEST.exe) and nine static and dynamic library files (HW_TEST.tkn, vbas31w.sll, vgui31w.sll, voflr31w.sll, vthk31w.dll, vtk1631w.dll, vtk3231w.dll, vvm31w.dll, and vvmt31w.dll) should be inside the folder HW_TEST.
 Even if the user uses another folder or location to house these files, it is important that they remain inside the same computer location or folder; the absence of any of these files will prevent the program from running.

 ## How to Cite?